fede-r1c0/dotfiles/README.md

 ## Tips

+- Backup your configuration files before using Stow, just in case.
 - Only stow the packages you need.
 - Edit files in this repo, not in your home directory.